What is KOHO and how does it work?

 You can use it to create budgets, set financial goals, monitor your spending, and automate your savings.
 The app is also free to use.

 With KOHO Earn Interest, you earn interest on your entire balance.
-At a 1.20% interest rate, this is easily one of the best savings accounts in Canada.
+At up to a 2.00% interest rate, this is easily one of the best savings accounts in Canada.

 Wondering how this rate ranks in today’s banking space?
-If your savings account is with one of the big banks, there is a possibility that your savings rate is a dismal 0.01%!
+If your savings account is with one of the big banks, there is a possibility that your savings rate is below 1%.

-KOHO Early Payroll is an innovative service that gives you access to $100 of your paycheque or government benefits 3 days early.
+KOHO Early Payroll is an innovative service that gives you access to $100 of your paycheque or government benefits 3 days early (no longer offered).

 No fees or interest is charged, and this can help you avoid loan sharks and payday loans when your budget is tight.